FAQ’s for Kids Camps

 HOW DO I REGISTER?

 Kids Camp registration will be executed as a lottery, a random drawing of all parents who register their children on the High Desert Museum Kids Camp webpage form.
-The Kids Camp Summer Camp 2022 registration window is Thursday, February 17 (6:00 am) through Sunday, February 27, 2022 (11:59 pm).
-Learn more about Summer Camp.
+The Kids Camp Spring Break 2023 registration window is Thursday, December 1 (9:00 am) through Monday, December 12, 2022 (5:00 pm).
+Learn more about Kids Camp Spring Break.

 In our lottery system, registrants have an equal chance of being selected regardless of when they register within the registration dates.
 While caregivers may request multiple weeks of camp, children may not have multiple lottery entries—each child may appear in only one entry.